mwiller1991/flowengineR/README.md

 - Fairness integration at all pipeline levels
 - Support for batchtools and adaptive execution
 - Integrated reporting and publishing engines
+- LLM-assisted engine builder for rapid prototyping of new engines

 ------------------------------------------------------------------------